University of Alberta: Establishment in Edmonton

 Under Tory's guidance, the early years were marked by recruitment of professors and construction of the first campus buildings.
 Today, he has a building named after him that houses classes of all types.
+Among the first professors Tory hired was William Muir Edwards, the second child of women's rights activist Henrietta Edwards.

 Percy Erskine Nobbs & Frank Darling designed the master plan for the University of Alberta in 1909–10.
 Nobbs designed the Arts Building (1914–15), laboratories and Power House (1914).
 With Cecil S. Burgess, Nobbs designed the Provincial College of Medicine (1920–21).
 Architect Herbert Alton Magoon designed several buildings on campus, including St. Stephen's Methodist College (1910) and the residence for professor Rupert C. Lodge (1913).
 The University of Alberta awarded its first degrees in 1912, the same year it established the Department of Extension.
-The Faculty of Medicine was established the following year and the Faculty of Agriculture began in 1915.
+The Faculty of Medicine was established the following year, and the Faculty of Agriculture began in 1915.

 But along with these early milestones came the First World War and the global influenza pandemic of 1918, whose toll on the university resulted in a two-month suspension of classes in the fall of 1918.
 The university organized the recruitment of staff and students for XI Canadian Field Ambulance (Western Universities) in early 1916, and soon afterward it raised 'C' Company of the 196th (Western Universities) Battalion.
 Both of these units were organized by a committee composed of representatives from the University of British Columbia, University of Alberta, University of Saskatchewan, and University of Manitoba, with each institution encouraging their staff and students to volunteer.
 The University of Alberta's recruits for XI Canadian Field Ambulance were billeted in Athabasca Hall before departing for Winnipeg in March 1916, while the men of C Company stayed in Assiniboia Hall until June of that same year.
-Between 1914-1918, the number of students and staff serving overseas (in a number of different units) was greater than the number of students registered in each academic year.
+Between 1914 and 1918, the number of students and staff serving overseas (in a number of different units) was greater than the number of students registered in each academic year.
 Roughly half of the university's staff and students were serving overseas by 1916.
 82 staff and students from the University of Alberta died during their service in the First World War, and hundreds more were wounded.

 Despite these setbacks, the university continued to grow.
 By 1920, it had six faculties (Arts and Sciences, Applied Science, Agriculture, Medicine, Dentistry, and Law) and two schools (Pharmacy and Accountancy).
 It awarded a range of degrees: Bachelor of Arts (BA), Bachelor of Science (BSc), Bachelor of Science in Agriculture (BSA), Bachelor of Laws (LLB), Bachelor of Pharmacy (PhmB), Bachelor of Divinity (BD), Master of Arts (MA), Master of Science (MSc), and Doctor of Laws (LLD).
 There were 851 male students and 251 female students, and 171 academic staff, including 14 women.